The 16 Most Popular K-Cups, Ranked by a Coffee Expert

-We asked Josh Taves, a 12-year coffee industry vet (who has spent time working as a barista as well as training them) and the director of business development for Denver’s Novo Coffee -- one of the finest coffee shops in the country -- for help.
-He did a blind tasting of 19 of the most popular K-Cups like a true (and highly caffeinated) hero.
+We asked Josh Taves, a 12-year coffee industry vet and the director of business development for Denver’s Novo Coffee—one of the finest coffee shops in the country—for help.
+He did a blind tasting of 16 of the most popular K-Cups like a true (and highly caffeinated) hero.
 In the end, few proved to be worth drinking, though a couple did impress our judge.
 Here are the results:

 "This doesn't taste like coffee at all.
 Instead it tastes like a hazelnut milkshake.
 If you put hazelnut syrup in water and heated it up, this is what you'd get.
 It's not bad, but it's also not coffee."

 "It tastes like a cinnamon roll!
 There's still a little bit of coffee flavor, however, unlike the [aforementioned] hazelnut coffee.
 But still, it's mostly flavoring."

 “This tastes like an old dark roast.
 The darker the roast the more it’ll taste old faster.
 It’s fine [overall], it’s probably on par with most things you get at the grocery store and make in your home coffeepot.”

 "It has a nice body to it and it’s nutty and chocolatey."